-Aravella Simotas, New York Assemblywoman, asks for your help to fix New York’s antiquated rape laws.
+Aravella Simotas, New York Assemblywoman, asks for your help to fix New York’s antiquated rape laws that exclude oral and anal rape.

 The Stop Abuse Campaign supports this bill.